GittBitt/PokeBowl/README.md

-# PokéBowl: Project Overview
+# PokeBowl: Project Overview

 ### Project Description
-**PokéBowl** is a PokéDex Swift app to look up information about different berries from the game Pokémon.
+**PokeBowl** is a PokéDex Swift app to look up information about different berries from the game Pokémon.
 Users may favorite or add notes about the Pokémon as well!

 ### Built with:
 - **Xcode**: IDE used for editing code.